-- Armor-Piercing Attack: Unlike the Ghost, who has a bonus damage against light units; this is also highlighted by their upgradeable ability Psionic Leash, which is, essentially, an infantry Yamato Cannon.
+- Armor-Piercing Attack: Unlike the Ghost, who has a bonus damage against light units; this is also highlighted by their upgradeable ability Psionic Leash, which is essentially an infantry version of the Yamato Cannon.

 - Death from Above: Like Ghosts, they can call down a nuclear strike.

 - Elite Mooks: They are this compared to Ghosts, and even serve as elite members of Moebius.

 - Faceless Goons: Played with.
 They wear fully concealing masks, like the Ghosts... but only when they activate their Invisibility Cloak.
 Otherwise, the superior half of their face is unconcealed and visible.

 - Invisibility Cloak: Like the Ghost, they have personal cloaking devices.

 - Psychic Powers: Even stronger than the Ghost's thanks to the more intense experiments.

 - Psycho Prototype: They're not: they don't have implants or brainwashing, and little details (look Faceless Goons above) show they're more human than the Ghosts.